ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 	{/exp:channel:entries}

 In this template we list the Pizza channel's variables -- ``{title}``, ``{description}`` and ``{ingredients}``.
-Then we have a section in which we show which stores this pizza is currently available.
+Then we have a section to show in which stores this pizza is currently available.
 To accomplish this, we use the ``{parents}`` tag.

+// TODO This is confusing.

-It will pull entries that have the current Entry as a child through at least one relationship tag.
-You can get more specific by specifying a channel and a field that you want to check to see if this entry is a child.
-In this case, we're passing it the Stores channel.
-It will look for all entries in the Stores channel that have the current Pizza entry as a child, in any Relationship field.
+It will pull entries that have the current Entry as a child through the field that you specify.
+If you use the same field group in multiple channels, you may want to also specify the channel.
+In this case, we're passing it the ``specialty_pizzas`` field.
+It will look for all entries attached to any channel through the ``specialty_pizzas`` field that have the current Pizza entry as a child.
 This will have the result of finding all Stores that currently have this Pizza available.

+// END TODO

 The ``{parents}`` tag is a looping tag pair.
 So for each Store it finds, it will loop over the section of template contained in the pair::